Setup the IDE Extension

 - In your IDE go to File > Preferences > Settings

-- In the search field at the top of the setting search for 'twinit'
+- In the search field at the top of the settings search for 'twinit'

 Add the Twinit Sandbox environment#